 Ready for adventure?
 Dreamed of seeing Glacier National Park’s star studded skies without having to carry a heavy pack into the backcountry?
 This is the trip for you!
 Our 2 day Glacier rafting trip will give you an experience on the Middle Fork of the Flathead River that you’ll never forget.
 The Middle Fork is designated as a Wild and Scenic River.
 It also forms Glacier’s southwestern border.
 As a result, this 2 day rafting adventure offers unique and amazing views into Glacier’s interior.
 In addition to thrilling whitewater rapids, you’ll also pass through peaceful, stunning scenic sections of calm, turquoise water.

-On the first afternoon on the river, your guide will pick a beautiful spot on the river to set up camp and lead another optional yoga and meditation session.
+On the first afternoon on the river, your awesome female raft guides will pick a beautiful spot on the river to set up camp.
 That night, sleep soundly in tents on our comfy sleeping pads and cozy sleeping bags.
 In the morning, sip steaming coffee or tea as the sun comes up.
 At mealtimes, enjoy largely organic, locally sourced meals prepared by your guides, who pride themselves on being backcountry gourmet chefs.
 We can take into consideration any dietary restriction or request that you may have – just ask!

-On the second day on the river, we’ll again have the option to awaken our minds and bodies with vinyasa yoga and meditation.
-This will prepare us for the thrilling whitewater section of the John F. Stevens Canyon.
+On the second day on the river, experience the thrilling whitewater section of the John F. Stevens Canyon.
 Don’t worry, we will take pictures!
 After the most exciting experience in Glacier National Park, we’ll take off the river at West Glacier in the late afternoon.
 You’ll be back to our office in West Glacier around 5:00 PM where we’ll all be waiting to hear of your adventures!

 - The speed of the current — and therefore the length of the trip — changes with varying water levels, so the put-in may differ from trip to trip.